mrpowers-io/spark-fast-tests/README.md

 }
 ```

-It's typically best set the number of shuffle partitions to one in your test suite.
+It's best set the number of shuffle partitions to a small number like one or four in your test suite.
 This configuration can make your tests run up to 70% faster.
 You can remove this configuration option or adjust it if you're working with big DataFrames in your test suite.

 Make sure to only use the `SparkSessionTestWrapper` trait in your test suite.
 You don't want to use test specific configuration (like one shuffle partition) when running production code.